scharlau/polar_bears_django/README.md

 Second, we run the generated migration with the command:

         python3 manage.py migrate bears

+ In the future, anytime that you edit the model, you need to run makemigration, and then migrate commands to have the database changes happen.

 Now we have the migration done and the table is created in our database, and we can load our data into the database.
 We do this using Django's admin commands, which provide access to the models, and thus the database for us.
 See more here: https://docs.djangoproject.com/en/3.1/howto/custom-management-commands/